Does NMN Lower Blood Sugar? Benefits & Clinical Evidence | HealthspanX

 Yes, in animal models of type 2 diabetes, NMN restores insulin sensitivity and lowers blood sugar levels by boosting NAD+ and reversing metabolic dysfunction.

 That’s really important because whenever we eat something, it produces excess glucose in the body, and that excess glucose needs to be stored somewhere.
+That's where pancreatic β cells and insulin come in.

 Insulin converts excess glucose to glycogen and helps safely stow it away in the liver.
+NMN improved glucose utilization and modulated immune response and stress response pathways in metabolic organs.
 When people develop diabetes, this mechanism gets disrupted due to insulin resistance.
 This is a phenomenon where your body stops responding to insulin.
 As a result, excess glucose cannot be converted into glycogen and this raises blood glucose levels.

-But NMN’s ability to improve insulin sensitivity suggests that it may be able to revitalize your liver’s glucose metabolism by making it more receptive to insulin.
+Expression levels of key genes were significantly upregulated in response to high fat diet, but improved with NMN treatment.
+NMN’s ability to improve insulin sensitivity suggests that it may be able to revitalize your liver’s glucose metabolism by making it more receptive to insulin.

 NMN might be more efficient at raising NAD+ and improving metabolic markers than other precursors like NR.